Pet culture in Japan: History

 As early as the Heian period in Japan (794–1185), cats were highly valued and considered rare treasures, often exchanged among the upper class as luxury items akin to precious jewels.
 Ownership of cats was primarily restricted to the emperor and the nobility, with records indicating that some aristocrats even bestowed court ranks upon them.
 In 889 Emperor Uda documented in his diary Kanpyō Gyoki the gift of a kitten he had received.
 He described the cat's deep ink-colored fur and meticulously noted its behaviors, such as its tendency to curl into a circle when resting and its hunting practices.
 The emperor was so captivated by the kitten that he compared its cries to those of a black dragon, reflecting the deep affection and admiration he had for his pet.
 These writings provide insight into the esteem in which cats were held during this era.

 Domestic cats have been a popular theme depicted in ukiyo-e woodprints, made by artists such as Utagawa Kuniyoshi, Utagawa Hiroshige, and Tsukioka Yoshitoshi.
 Since cats were smaller than dogs and required lower maintenance overall, they fitted the Japanese lifestyle and size of rooms and houses better.
 Domestic dogs living at home did not make their appearance as house pets until much later, since breeds such as the Akita originally were used for guarding and hunting.
 Domestic cats outnumber domestic dogs in Japan.

+A remarkable exception to the earlier treatments of dogs was during the rule of shōgun Tokugawa Tsunayoshi (1646 – 1709).
+A devout Buddhist, he implemented wide animal protection laws, particularly those concerning dogs.
+These policies earned him the nickname “Inu-Kubō” (犬公方), which translates to “Dog Shōgun.”
+While derided during his time, more recent evaluation has shown his policies to be very progressive and equivalent to modern-day animal rights and welfare protection.
+His reign marked the first comprehensive and enforced animal welfare rights in Japan since the rule of Emperor Tenmu (673–686).